Understanding Biomolecular Processes and Designing Emergent Biomaterials

 Personal Statement: A two-page description of personal background, previous research experience (if any), career goals, interest in and expected benefits from participating in the Beckman Scholars Program. (double-spaced, Helvetica font, size 11)

 STEM Essay: A two-page essay on any STEM topic to showcase scientific literacy and communication skills (double-spaced, Helvetica font, size 11).
 Pick a STEM topic that interests you but not necessarily one that you are involved in.
 Tell us why this topic interests you.

 Page limits are for text, figures and references are excluded from the page limits.

-The Beckman Integrity Pledge should be completed and added at the end of the STEM essay.
+The Beckman Integrity Pledge should be completed and added to the application.